De Morgan Dual Nominal Quantifiers Modelling Private Names in Non-Commutative Logic: Why not a self-dual nominal quantifier?

-Observe that $\vdash \mathopen{\nabla x.} \left(\co{ax} \cpar \co{bx}\right) \multimap \nabla x.\co{ax} \cpar \nabla x.\co{bx} $ is provable, as follows.
+Observe that $\vdash \mathopen{\nabla x.} \left(\co{\mathrm{act}(z,x)} \cpar \co{\mathrm{act}(y,x)}\right) \multimap \nabla x.\co{\mathrm{act}(z,x)} \cpar \nabla x.\co{\mathrm{act}(y,x)} $ is provable, as follows.

 The above implication is \textbf{unsound} with respect to trace inclusion for the $\pi$-calculus.
-The implication wrongly suggests that the process $\nu x.\co{a}x \cpar \nu x.\co{b}x$, that cannot output the same names twice, can be refined to a process $\mathopen{\nu x.}(\co{a}x \cpar \co{b}x)$, that outputs the same name twice.
+The implication wrongly suggests that the process $\nu x.\co{z}x \mathrel{|} \nu x.\co{y}x$, that cannot output the same names twice, can be refined to a process $\mathopen{\nu x.}(\co{z}x \mathrel{|} \co{y}x)$, that outputs the same name twice.
 This is exactly the contradiction that we avoid by using polarised nominal quantifiers investigated in subsequent sections.

 As a further example of unsoundness issues for a self-dual nominal, consider the following criterion: an embedding of a process is provable if and only if there is a series of internal transitions leading to a successful termination state.
 A successful termination state is a state without any unconsumed actions.
-Now consider the process $\mathopen{\nu a.} \left(a.b\right) \cpar \nu c.\co{c} \cpar \co{b}$ in process calculus \textbf{CCS}~\cite{Milner1982} and an attempted embedding of this process in \textsf{BVQ} as $\mathopen{\nabla a.} \left(a \cseq b\right) \cpar \nabla c.\co{c} \cpar \co{b}$.
+Now consider the process $\mathopen{\nu x.} \left(x.y\right) \mathrel{|} \nu z.\co{z} \mathrel{|} \co{y}$ in process calculus \textbf{CCS}~\cite{Milner1982}.
+We can attempt to embed this process in \textsf{BVQ} as $\mathopen{\nabla x.} \left(\mathrm{event}(x) \cseq \mathrm{event}(y)\right) \cpar \nabla z.\co{\mathrm{event}(z)} \cpar \co{\mathrm{event}(y)}$, where $\mathrm{event}(x)$ is a unary predicate representing an event identified by variable $x$.
 This embedding \textbf{violates} our soundness criterion.
 Under the semantics of \textsf{CCS} the process is immediately deadlocked; hence none of the four actions are consumed.
-However, the embedding is a provable predicate, by the following derivation.
+However, the embedding is a provable formula, by the following derivation.